hamelin-org/Hamelin/README.md

 ### Hooks

+#### Pipeline Hooks

 Sometimes there are actions you want to run before and after a pipeline that don't quite work as a step.
 An example of this is publishing a summary at the end of a pipeline, regardless of whether the pipeline succeeded or not.

 For these cases, there are a set of hooks that are run automatically at the start and end of every pipeline.
 They can be added to by registering instances of `IPrePipelineHook` and `IPostPipelineHook` with the `IServiceCollection`.

-Hooks are run serially in the order they are registered with the service provider, and any unhandled exceptions will cause the pipeline to terminate.
+Hooks are run serially in the order they are registered with the service provider.
+Any unhandled exceptions will be logged, but won't cause the pipeline to terminate.

 Post-pipeline hooks will be run regardless of any errors that occur during the pipeline steps.

+#### Step Hooks

+In some niche use cases, it can also be useful to run hooks before and after each step.
+Step hooks work the same as pipeline hooks, needing to be registered with the `IServiceCollection` using the `IPreStepHook` and `IPostStepHook` interfaces.

+Step hooks are run serially in the order they are registered with the service provider.
+Any unhandled exceptions will be logged, but won't cause the pipeline to terminate.

+Post-step hooks will be run regardless of any errors that occur during the pipeline step.

+One example use case for this is when integrating to a build system, and being able to group the log output for each step.